 Let’s get this out of the way, yes, Nick Elmi won Top Chef.
 Yes, it’s now almost impossible to get a reservation.
 Yes, there are only a dozen seats in this restaurant.
 That said, go anyways.
 Plead, threaten, or pitch a fit.
 Just get a reservation.
 Nick has a delicate and elegant touch with ingredients that is as rare as it is refreshing.
 His dishes are often subtle and winsome.
 Is he the Robert Frost of chefs?

-Despite chef Pierre Calmels splitting his time between Bibou and Le Cheri, this wonderful BYOB still sparkles.
+Chef Pierre Calmels is no longer splitting his time between Bibou and Le Cheri, and that makes this BYOB –and it’s new tasting menu–a rare jewel.
 Pierre is one of the truly one of the greatest French chefs working in America today.
-Also, he baked me a birthday cake, which was the coolest thing
+Also, he baked me a birthday cake when they first opened, which was the coolest thing ever.

 This is the one of the few restaurants in Philly that cooks from an authentically Italian place.
 This is quintessential Southern Italian food, Molise in particular.